caravagn/pio/README.md

 # pio

-This package implements a simple pretty I/O output to the console, exploting
+This package implements a simple pretty I/O output to the console, exploting the `crayon` package to render couloured text and providing simple functions to layout headers, titles and other stuff.

 ## Installation